- Emerging rural and regional policy considerations for Queensland: an overview paper

 In early May 2019 the United Nations published a comprehensive report on biodiversity with the “million plant and animal species extinction” headline and earlier in the year the medical journal Lancet published its EAT-Lancet report on healthy diets from sustainable food production systems.

-And in investment space on the US Nasdaq tech exchange the IPO of Beyond Meat – a plant-based food company which within 24 hours of listing became valued at over USD $2.5 billion, all within days of Queensland’s AgForce, a body that represents livestock producers across the state, pulling the plug on the Grazing Best Management Program - a much lauded, producer-led voluntary sustainability programme owing to a conflict with the state government over privacy and data use.
+And at the same time on the US Nasdaq tech exchange the IPO of Beyond Meat – a plant-based food company which within 24 hours of listing became valued at over USD $2.5 billion.
+Merely days later Queensland’s AgForce, a body that represents livestock producers across the state, pulled the plug on their Grazing Best Management Program - a much lauded, producer-led voluntary sustainability programme owing to a conflict with the state government over privacy and data use.

 Urban and rural views on what is best for rural Queensland and Australia are increasingly disparate.